bdngo/eecs-106a-website/content/team/_index.md

 - Worked on designing and the integration of the motion planning and control node for the ROS structure
 - Incorporated the dynamics of the tail’s logistic curve in regards to how much the fish needs to move in a respective direction and build the overall ROS stack as a whole

 # Khalid Durani

-{{< figure src="../img/khalid.jpg" height=50% width=50% >}}

-Khalid is a 4th year undergraduate student at the University of California, Berkeley majoring in Electrical Engineering and Computer Sciences.
+Khalid is currently a senior UC Berkeley studying Electrical Engineering and Computer Sciences.
 He enjoys robotics and VLSI design.

 ## Contribution